Stanford-NavLab/gnss_lib_py/docs/source/contributing/documentation.rst

 If a function is built on the implementation from another repository, include the license and attribution as required by the original author.

+Use the :code:`Notes` and :code:`References` sections in the docstring to ensure proper citations, links, and explanations are provided.

 Miscellaneous Style Notes
 -------------------------
-    * Vectors (lists, np.ndarrays, etc.) for a single time instance should be column vectors.
+    * Vectors (lists, np.ndarrays, etc.) for a single time/measurement instance should be column vectors.
     * Collections of vectors should be 2D structures with each column representing the value of the vector for a particular time.
 In this convention, time varies across columns while physical quantities vary across rows.
+    * When there are multiple measurements per time instance, there should be a row specifying the time of each measurement.
+Each measurement instance should be a column vector.
+Different types of information should be rows.
+Eg., for 10 measurements across 4 time instances, containing 6 types of information, the shape of the data should be :code:`(6, 40)`.
+Ideally, the first 10 columns should correspond to the same time instance, the next 10 for the next time instance, and so on.
     * Assert errors and tell the user what caused that particular error.
       For example, if a column vector is passed instead of a row vector, the assertion error message should say that a row vector was